eclipse-hono/hono-extras/protocol-gateway/azure-mqtt-protocol-gateway/README.md

 However, it can also be configured to connect to a local instance.
 The default configuration can be found in the file `protocol-gateway/azure-mqtt-protocol-gateway/src/main/resources/application.properties` and can be customized using [Spring Boot Configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config).

+If connecting to a local Hono instance deployed via the [IoT Packages](https://www.eclipse.org/packages/) Hono Helm chart, the `hono.client.amqp.host` configuration property has to be set to the IP of the AMQP adapter service (obtainable e.g. via `kubectl get service eclipse-hono-adapter-amqp-vertx --output=jsonpath="{.status.loadBalancer.ingress[0]['hostname','ip']}" -n hono`).
+If the example certificates provided with the chart are used, `hono.client.amqp.trustStorePath` has to set to the CA certificates file (i.e. [trusted-certs.pem](https://github.com/eclipse/packages/blob/master/charts/hono/example/certs/trusted-certs.pem)) and `hono.client.amqp.hostnameVerificationRequired` has to be set to `false`.

 ### Starting a Receiver